Isometric actions on Lp-spaces: dependence on the value of p: Introduction

 This inequality is often strict, see \cite{MR2783928}.

-We also obtain the following corollary. \begin{CorIntro} Take $0 <p \leq q < \infty$.
+We also note that Theorem \ref{thm:main} can be applied to the whole isometry group of $L_p$ and this yields the following corollary. \begin{CorIntro} Take $0 <p \leq q < \infty$.
 Then $\Isom(L_p)$ is isomorphic as a topological group to a closed subgroup of $\Isom(L_q)$. \end{CorIntro}

-By using the Gaussian functor, every unitarily representable group can be embedded as a closed subgroup of $\Aut(X,\mu)$ for some probability space $(X,\mu)$ hence as a closed subgroup of $\Isom(L_p)$ for all $p > 0$.
-This applies in particular to $\Isom(L_2)$ which is unitarily representable (by using the affine Gaussian functor \cite[Proposition 4.8]{arano2019ergodic} for example).
-On the other hand, if $p > 2$, even the subgroup of translations $L_p \subset \Isom(L_p)$ is not unitarily representable \cite[Theorem 3.1]{MR2353912}.
-In particular, it cannot be embedded as a closed subgroup of $\Isom(L_2)$.
+Note that if $p > 2$, the subgroup of translations $L_p \subset \Isom(L_p)$ is not unitarily representable \cite[Theorem 3.1]{MR2353912}.
+In particular, it cannot be embedded as a closed subgroup of $\Isom(L_2)$, which is unitarily representable (by using the affine Gaussian functor \cite[Proposition 4.8]{arano2019ergodic} for example).

+With Corollary \ref{cor:main} in hand, we can rephrase a Problem asked by Gromov in \cite[\S $6.D_3$]{MR1253544} as \emph{Given a group $\Gamma$, find the value of $p_G$ and $p'_G$}.
+The last section of this paper is devoted to this question, in the specific case of Lie groups and their lattices.
+We first show that for any connected semisimple Lie group $G$, the constants $p_G$ and $p'_G$ depend only on its Lie algebra $\mathfrak{g}$ and not on $G$ itself (see Theorem \ref{depend on lie algebra}).
+Moreover, we show how this constants can be in principle computed from the decomposition of $\mathfrak{g}$ into simple Lie algebras (see Example \ref{example lie algebras}).
+When $G$ is simple, we have $p_G=p'_G$ (see Theorem \ref{simple Lie group}).
+Pansu's result shows that if $G=\mathrm{Sp}(n,1)$ then $2 < p_G \leq 4n+2$ while if $G$ has real rank $\geq 2$, it is known that $p_G=\infty$ \cite[Theorem B]{MR2316269}.
+Our most technical result is the following one.